valbuild/val/packages/lib/src/m2/expr/README.md

 foo['title']
 ```

-There are no numbers in VISP, so arrays are indexed in the same way:
+There are no numbers in Visp, so arrays are indexed in the same way:

 ```visp
 ('0' foo)